lucasbuttafuoco/Solvd/README.md

 - Create a HelloWorld.java program and run it from the terminal with javac

-In Search Algorithms:
+In Sorting Algorithms:

-- Search algorithms, in each one the user enters a series of numbers and then the algorithm sorts them.
+- Sorting algorithms, in each one the user enters a series of numbers and then the algorithm sorts them.

 In Object Oriented Programming:
    - Create a class hierarchy with 15 classes.